willfish/cv/index.md

 ## ABOUT ME

-Contract Senior Software Engineer with extensive experience working across public services, insurance and fintech.
+Senior Software Engineer with extensive experience working across public services, insurance and fintech.
 I value simplicity in code and process, concise communication and short feedback loops.

 ## SUMMARY